What is your full name and title at your current job?

 Do you work remotely or on-site?

-100% remote with an occasional visit to Physera headquarters.
+This is a 100% remote physical therapy job with an occasional visit to Physera headquarters.

 Did you read any books, take any courses, or do anything special overall to get you where you are today?